sreejeetm1729/M_Tech_Thesis_Report_IISc/README.md

 # M_Tech_Thesis_Report_IISc
-This work is a summary of my M.tech work at IISc
+This is a brief summary of my M.tech Thesis work at IISc, Bangalore